-Dopamine agonists are a class of medications that are used to treat the symptoms of Parkinson’s disease (PD).
-While carbidopa-levodopa therapy is the most effective medication available to treat the motor symptoms of PD, in some cases, other medications, such as dopamine agonists may be used first to avoid some of the side effects seen with levodopa-carbidopa therapy.
-These medications also be used in conjunction with carbidopa-levodopa therapy.1
+Dopamine agonists are a class of drug used to treat the symptoms of Parkinson’s disease (PD).
+Carbidopa-levodopa therapy is the most effective drug available to treat the motor symptoms of PD.
+However, other drugs like dopamine agonists may be used first to avoid some of the side effects seen with levodopa-carbidopa therapy.
+Dopamine agonists may also be used along with carbidopa-levodopa therapy.1

-Dopamine agonists have demonstrated effectiveness in reducing the motor fluctuations seen in many people with PD.
+Dopamine agonists are effective in reducing the motor fluctuations seen in many people with PD.
 People treated with carbidopa-levodopa with fluctuating symptoms of PD are described as having “on” and “off” episodes.
-“On” episodes are experienced when medication is working and symptoms are minimal, and “off” episodes are when the medication hasn’t yet taken effect or is wearing off and symptoms are worsened.
-“Off” episodes can interfere with daily activities and may be experienced multiple times a day.
+"On" episodes describe when the medicine is working and symptoms are minimal.
+"Off" episodes are when the medicine has not yet taken effect or is wearing off and symptoms are worsened.
+"Off" episodes can interfere with daily activities and may be experienced many times a day.
 They may last a few minutes or as long as a few hours.1,2

-Symptoms of PD, particularly the motor symptoms, are related to a depletion of dopamine in the brain.
-Dopamine is the neurotransmitter, or chemical messenger, that is responsible for producing smooth, purposeful movement.
-Giving dopamine as a treatment is ineffective, as it cannot cross the blood-brain barrier.3
+Symptoms of PD, especially motor symptoms, are related to a depletion of dopamine in the brain.
+Dopamine is the neurotransmitter (chemical messenger) that is responsible for producing smooth, purposeful movement.
+Giving dopamine as a treatment is ineffective because it cannot cross the blood-brain barrier.3

 Dopamine agonists mimic dopamine.
-They bind to proteins on the neurons called dopamine receptors.
-There are several types of dopamine receptors and particular subtypes are more involved in movement.
-The dopamine agonists can be designed by chemists to bind to and activate particular dopamine receptors on neurons.
-Dopamine receptor activation provides relief from symptoms of PD, particularly the motor symptoms such as tremor, rigidity, impaired balance, and loss of spontaneous movement.3
+They bind to proteins on neurons called dopamine receptors.
+Dopamine agonists can be designed to bind to and activate specific dopamine receptors on neurons.
+This provides relief from symptoms of PD, especially motor symptoms like:3

 - Apokyn™ (apomorphine hydrochloride)